pbatard/rufus/res/uefi/readme.txt

 See https://github.com/pbatard/uefi-ntfs for more details.

-This image, which you can mount as FAT filesystem or open in 7-zip, contains the following data:
+This image, which can be mounted as a FAT file system or opened in 7-zip, contains the following data:

 o Secure Boot signed NTFS UEFI drivers, derived from ntfs-3g [1].
-  These drivers are the exact same as the read-only binaries from release 1.3, except for the addition of Microsoft's Secure Boot signature.
+  These drivers are the exact same as the read-only binaries from release 1.4, except for the addition of Microsoft's Secure Boot signature.
   Note that, per Microsoft's current Secure Boot signing policies, the 32-bit ARM driver (ntfs_arm.efi) is not Secure Boot signed.

 o Non Secure Boot signed exFAT UEFI drivers from EfiFs [2].
-  These drivers are the exact same as the binaries from EfiFs release 1.8 and because they are licensed under GPLv3, they cannot be Secure Boot signed.
+  These drivers are the exact same as the binaries from EfiFs release 1.9 but, because they are licensed under GPLv3, cannot be Secure Boot signed.

 o Secure Boot signed UEFI:NTFS bootloader binaries [3].
   These drivers are the exact same as the binaries from release 2.2, except for